itaysegev/PL_HW1/Material/Tutorials/pascal/overview.md

 end.
 ```

-The result set contains all elements of *s1* that also belong to *s2*:
+the result set contains all elements of `s1` that also belong to `s2`:

 ```pascal
 s1 * s2 = [Green]